percona/portal-doc/docs/advisors/checks/mongodb-connection-spike.md

 2. **Database Maintenance:** Database maintenance activities such as backups, indexing, or data migrations could cause connections to spike when a restart occurs or when application servers reconnect.

-3. **Poor Connection Pooling:** If your application is not using connection pooling properly, it could result in a spike in connections as new connections are created and old ones are not properly closed.
+3. **Poor Connection Pooling:** Applications not using connection pooling properly can cause connections to spike because this creates new connections without properly closing old ones. ```

 4. **New batch jobs:** If there are new batch jobs added it can cause a spike in the number of connections.